 - Minion with an F in Evil: Apparently, being "The Biggest Jerk In The Land" is not enough to qualify him for being an evil flunky.
 He gives being Audrey's lackey a try, but he's thoroughly incompetent.
 Heck, Audrey and Chad bring into mind Maleficent's Goons from Sleeping Beauty and her treatment of them.

 - Odd Friendship: With Jane.
 They appear to be genuinely good friends, despite Jane's kind nature and his Jerkass attitude.
 This likely stems from Jane's mother being the fairy godmother of Chad's mother.

 - Poisonous Friend: He is this towards Doug, constantly discouraging him from being around the Villain Kids because he thinks they're a bad influence.

-- Put on a Bus: One of two AKs (along with Doug) who hasn't appeared in Wicked World yet.
+- Put on a Bus: He and Doug are the only two AKs who don't appear in Wicked World at all.

 - Stay in the Kitchen: He uses the rulebook to keep Lonnie from joining the swordsmanship team, saying only men can join.

 - Token Evil Teammate: Downplayed, as he is not technically a villain, and what he does wouldn't be evil enough even by the villains' standards, but nonetheless he's the only child of the heroes who never shows that he is anything but a Royal Brat.
 Descendants 3 clearly shows him trying to entertain being a lackey, but it doesn't work out, proving not all jerks make the cut.